ghc-proposals/ghc-proposals/proposals/0000-extensions-and-warnings.rst

 -----------------------
 This section contains some definitions and other background information about the status quo.

 * **Implications**.
 A language extension may imply others.
-This is true today; for example ``-XTypeFamilyDependencies`` implies ``-XTypeFamilies``.
+For example ``-XTypeFamilyDependencies`` implies ``-XTypeFamilies``.

 * **Conservative and non-conservative extensions**.
-A conservative extension adds a feature to the language, without affecting the meaning of any existing program; a non-conservative extension changes the meaning of a program.
+A conservative extension adds a feature to the language, without affecting the meaning of any existing program; a non-conservative extension may change the meaning of a program.

 * **Non-negatable extensions**.
 Some language extensions are non-negatable; for example, you cannot say ``-XNoSafe``.
 This is the case because someone might want to ensure that all files are compiled Safely, and an individual module should not be able to opt out.

 * **Incompatible extensions**.
 Two language extensions can be mutually incompatible.
 For example ``-XSafe`` and ``-XUnsafe``.

 * **Language editions**.
-A language edition, like ``-XGHC2024``, simply implies a bunch of other extensions, just as today.
+A language edition, like ``-XGHC2024``, simply implies a bunch of other extensions.
 Each language edition is incompatible with other language editions, so you can specify at most one language edition.

   Any particular version of GHC comes with its own "default language edition".
 For example, GHC 9.8 has default language edition GHC2021.
-What that means is that the language extensions implied by GHC2021 are switched on; but GHC2021 itself is not, so that the user can say ``ghc -XGHC2024`` without an incompatible-extension warning.
+What that means is that, by default, the language extensions implied by GHC2021 are switched on; but GHC2021 itself is not, so that the user can say ``ghc -XGHC2024`` without an incompatible-extension warning.

 Proposed Change Specification
 -----------------------------

+We propose the following changes:

 1. **Extensions can warn**.
 For any given language extension, say GADTs: